tkucic/tkucic.github.io/portfolio.markdown

 ![TRAFFIC_CTRL](https://raw.github.com/tkucic/plc_traffic_control/master/screenshot.gif){:class="img-responsive"}

 Traffic control is often used a simple introduction into sequencing when programming PLCs.
 As a part of my portfolio I have written a simple timing controller and a simulator for two crossroads that are one way streets with pedestrians going in all directions.
-The project is meant for begginers and for educational purposes.
+The project is meant for beginners and for educational purposes.
 It is published under MIT license.
 Written in CODESYS 3.5 and in structured text language.

 You are welcome to try to control it yourself!
 It is harder than it looks. --> [REPO](https://github.com/tkucic/plc_traffic_control)